Pages

 15 October 2003 – H.E.
 Ilham Aliyev is elected President of the Republic of Azerbaijan

-10 November 2020, Armenia signed the Agreement (capitulation Act) to withdraw the all Armenian Occupational forces from Azerbaijan.
-The Second Karabakh War finished ending the Armenian occupation of the 20% of Azerbaijan.
+On 10 November 2020, Armenia signed the Agreement (Capitulation Act) to withdraw all Armenian Occupational forces from Azerbaijan.
+The Second Karabakh War ended with the ending of the Armenian occupation of 20% of Azerbaijan (53).

-23 September 2023, Azerbaijan launched the anti-terrorist operation and liberated the city of Khankendi (former Stepanakert) from the Armenian separatists.
-The separatist junta annihilated signing the self-liquidation document.
+On 23 September 2023, Azerbaijan launches an anti-terrorist operation and liberates the city of Khankendi (former Stepanakert) from the Armenian separatists.
+The separatist junta was annihilated by the signing of the Self-Liquidation Act (54).

 3-Gobustan Rock Art Cultural Landscape, http://whc.unesco.org/en/list/1076